TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-creating-alerts-unable-to-create-an-alert-rule.md

 # Unable to create an alert rule

-If you need help creating an alert rule, see [Permissions in Azure Sentinel](https://docs.microsoft.com/azure/sentinel/roles#roles-and-allowed-actions) for information about:
+If you need help creating an alert rule, see [Permissions in Azure Sentinel](https://docs.microsoft.com/azure/sentinel/roles#roles-and-allowed-actions).

 ## **Recommended Documents**